John McGinnis: Selected research

 McGinnis is a co-author of a law review article stating that the majority of law school faculty members donate more to Democrats than to Republicans.
 He uses this to attack the "viewpoint diversity" justification that the U.S. Supreme Court used to permit law schools to give racial minorities an advantage in their admissions processes.
 His argument is that law schools are not, and probably should not be, committed to political viewpoint diversity in the hiring process (implying that they should not use affirmative action-like techniques in recruiting and admitting students).

 McGinnis has published several books.
 In Accelerating Democracy: Transforming Governance Through Technology (Princeton University Press, 2013) he argues that rapidly changing information technology can improve policy.
 In Originalism and the Good Constitution (Harvard University Press, 2013) he and Mike Rappaport contend that interpreting the Constitution according to its original meaning continues to have beneficial consequences today.

+An advocate of cryptocurrency, McGinnis co-authored an academic paper and Wall Street Journal op-ed with Kyle Roche in 2017 professing the strengths of Bitcoin.